JoaoNobre12/demospringapi/README.md

 # Demo Spring API

-This is a demo project for an API built with Spring Boot.
+This is a demo project for an API built with Spring.

 ## Technologies Used